PoruchikRzhevsky/Match-pipeline/README.md

     where process is the name of procedure which contains all previously mentioned procedures.
 RECCOMENDED to do it in this way.

 14) All of the parameters should be changes in .yaml file.
 Try to avoid modifications of controller. and process_data.py if you're not sure what you're doing.

+Pipeline's desined in Model–View–Controller architecture.
+Main parts of the script based on Match script, which you should have installed in order to have working pipeline.
+More information you can find here: http://spiff.rit.edu/match/match-0.16/match.html